Gilmar Mendes: Controversies, scandals and accusations of corruption

 Around the same time in 2008, the Brazilian weekly magazine CartaCapital published a piece on the scandals surrounding Gilmar Mendes, denouncing his connection with the law school prep course among other ethically dubious conduct from the justice, particularly paying R$8 million to buy his partner's share out in the endeavor as a way to silence him about how the institute was administered.
 Mr. Mendes sued the publication, saying that the article was "denigrating his public image" and "hurting his credibility".
 In November 2010, judge Adriana Sachsida Garcia, from the Tribunal of Justice of the State of São Paulo dismissed Mr. Mendes' claims.

 In August, 2012, Gilmar Mendes asked the Brazilian Federal Police to investigate Wikipedia.
 According to the newspaper O Estado de S. Paulo, he argues that the Portuguese language Wikipedia's article showcasing his biography uses "journalistic sources" which are not adequate for an "informative article".
 The sources he referred to were from a weekly magazine that gathered denunciations of corruption involving him.

 In April 2013, Gilmar Mendes was again in controversy, blocking legislation that would have imposed checks and balances to the power of the Brazilian Supreme Court, claiming that the legislation would be unconstitutional.
 Never before in Brazilian history had the judiciary branch intervened to stop a law or constitutional amendment before it was even debated and approved by the people's representatives.

+On April 23, 2026, Mendes stated that it is not appropriate to ridicule serious issues involving institutions, and questioned whether it would be offensive, for example, to portray politician Romeu Zema, who has criticized the actions of justices of the Supreme Federal Court, as homosexual.
+The statement was criticized by internet users, who considered it prejudiced.

+On the same day, Mendes apologized for the statement.
+Toni Reis, in an article published on the Congresso em Foco website, condemned Mendes's statement but argued that he should not be judged solely by it, citing his rulings regarding LGBTQ rights.

+On April 27, 2026, the Attorney General's Office dismissed a lawsuit against Mendes for homophobia.